Workforce analytics: back to reality

 It is clear from the report that workforce analytics will only reach its full potential by combining workforce and business perspectives.
 Effort is often too focused on ‘HR for HR’s sake’, with emphasis on metrics with little actionable insight.

-By operating in an HR data silo, organisations will never be able to make meaningful connections between the workforce and the business – and this will limit workforce analytics from ever gaining traction or achieving tangible results.
-Disappointingly, it appears that organisations have a long way to go until these data silos are broken down; less than a quarter of respondents to the survey see collaboration to any great extent between their HR analytics teams and the rest of the business.
+By operating in an HR data silo, organizations will never be able to make meaningful connections between the workforce and the business – and this will limit workforce analytics from ever gaining traction or achieving tangible results.
+Disappointingly, it appears that organizations have a long way to go until these data silos are broken down; less than a quarter of respondents to the survey see collaboration to any great extent between their HR analytics teams and the rest of the business.

-Considering the rapidly shifting nature of work and the evolution of the workforce, it is now even more critical that organisations take a collaborative approach to analytics.
+Considering the rapidly shifting nature of work and the evolution of the workforce, it is now even more critical that organizations take a collaborative approach to analytics.
 For example, automation and machine learning will give business leaders opportunities to reinvent their operating models and enter new markets, but they will need to rework their processes, systems and workforce.
 Analytics is key to understanding where the workforce can be reconfigured most effectively.

 Leadership and delivery

 Of course, the success of workforce analytics is not just reliant on breaking down data silos.
 Insights are only valuable if they lead to action, and this requires collaboration between HR and business leaders to deliver tangible change.